stefanuebe/vaadin-fullcalendar/docs/main/home.md

 This addon is an integration of the FullCalendar as a Flow component.
 It is based on the version 6.1.6 of the FullCalendar library.

+Please also visit the homepage of the FullCalendar at https://fullcalendar.io/.
+They did a great job at building the foundation for this addons.

 ## Requirements / versions / support
 The addon is built against Vaadin 14.x and Java 8, but is intended to be used with the latest major Vaadin version and thus also supports Vaadin 23 and 24 / Java 11+.